dveske/observation-bias-gw/README.md

 # observation-bias-gw

 This repository has example scripts for calculating the observation bias in gravitational-wave detections.
+If you use them please cite as ...

 Feel free to use and change the parameters in the code for increasing/decreasing precision or for changing the sensitivity used for the detectors.
 Scripts have detailed explanation in them with in line comments.